 Taming Test Anxiety With Mindfulness

-Sequence offers a 90 minute class "Mindful Test Taking" in a 3 part series on Sundays, aligned with SAT/ACT/AP Exams and SAT Subject test dates.
+Sequence offers a 90 minute class "Mindful Test Taking" , aligned with SAT/ACT/AP Exams and SAT Subject test dates.
 This is for teens in 11-12th grades to learn mindfulness skills to reduce test anxiety.
 Meditation, breathing and positive self talk are taught by a therapist with expertise in working with adolescents.
 This small group setting allows for test anxiety prep, before the big day.
 AP Exam, SAT or ACT, don't let fear block your ability to do your best.

 Divorce can be one of life's most difficult experiences.
 It’s a time when you’re called upon to make important, long-term decisions while in the midst of emotional turmoil.
 Despite this, it is possible to manage a divorce with dignity, strength, and wisdom.
 This presentation will provide basic divorce information and explore ways to get you and your family through this time with thoughtfulness.